Query-based Export

 - --skip-dependencies: Skip global fields, extensions, and taxonomies.

-- --secured-assets: [optional] Use this flag to export your content if the secured assets feature is enabled for your stack.
+- --secured-assets=secured-assets: [optional] Use this flag to export your content if the secured assets feature is enabled.

 Query Format